chrisliebert/rust-genbind/README.md

 **How To**

 First set `crate-type` to include "dylib" or "staticlib" in your Cargo.toml to instruct cargo to generate a C library (ex: `crate-type = ["staticlib", "rlib"]`).
 Then run genbind on the root source file containing one or more non-mangled functions to generate the C header file.
-Now build your project to generated the C library which will appear in the target/* directory.
+Now build your project to generate the C library which will appear in the target/* directory.
 Link your C project to the newly generated C library.

 **Extra**